 Just as you can allocate more of your Google Ads budget to certain times of day, you can also spend more of your budget on certain geographical areas.
 This technique is known as geotargeting.

 Geotargeting allows you to prioritize the display of your ads to searches coming from specific areas.
 These areas can be as large as a state or province, or as small as a three-block radius from your store.

-Geotargeting can be an excellent way to capitalize on growing mobile traffic trends and on-the-go shopping habits of today’s consumers, and it might factor into how you allocate your daily ad budget.
+Google Ads geotargeting can be an excellent way to capitalize on growing mobile traffic trends and on-the-go shopping habits of today’s consumers, and it might factor into how you allocate your daily ad budget.
 For example, you may want your ads to appear alongside relevant searches in a particular state, but you could also allocate more budget to searches conducted in a specific city or even neighborhood.

 To learn more about geotargeting and local PPC, check out this guide.

 Let’s say that you want to appear on results across both desktop and mobile searches, but that mobile traffic is more valuable to you.
 You could specify that a portion of your budget be used for desktop, but a greater portion be allocated to mobile devices.
-You may even want to devote more money to traffic coming from specific types of mobile device, depending on what you’re advertising or your ad copy.
+You may even want to devote more money to traffic coming from specific types of mobile devices, depending on what you’re advertising or your ad copy.

 Setting a daily budget and understanding how it will be depleted are the most important aspects of budgeting for PPC, but it pays to be aware of how advanced targeting options can affect your ad spend.

 Google Ads pricing: how much does a typical click cost in Google Ads?